0

 cannabis anatomy

 The male plants aren’t completely useless, because a good strain of male plants could play a major role in breeding.
 And most especially, germination would be impossible without the pollen of the male.
-To ensure that good genes are passed off to the offspring, the grower should identify and select the right male plants.
-The offspring will mostly inherit many important traits, including overall health, resistance to pests and molds, and a good growth rate.

 What’s more?
 It is that they’re also good in making raw juice, though not as good as the female.
 They provide an exceptional source of hemp fiber.

-Lastly, they can be used as a natural pest repellent.
+Cannabis consumers are reasonably familiar with the two parts of the plant: The buds and the fan leaves.
 The different morphologies and structures of the indica and sativa plants are important to take note.
 Indicas are short and stocky while the sativas are tall and thin.
-From the efficacy prospect, the sativa strain is better in treating depression and PTSD, while the indicas are for arthritis, during cancer treatments (used to restore appetite of patients that undergoes chemotherapy) and pain relievers.
 The former delivers that energetic, cerebral high while the latter is more of sedating and appetite stimulating.

 The Female Cannabis Anatomy